Resolve Generic Array Creation Error in Java

 Remember, the byte code doesn’t have any details on generics.
 Using the type T

-will be fine at compile-time but has no meaning at run-time.
+will be fine at compile-time but has no meaning at runtime.

 In other ways, we can circumvent this restriction that are given below with code examples.
 Let’s learn each of them below.

-Possible Solutions to Eradicate generic array creation
+Possible Solutions to Eradicate the generic array creation

 Error in Java

-As we already know, the compiler does not have any information regarding parameterized types at run-time.
+As we already know, the compiler does not have any information regarding parameterized types at runtime.
 So, whenever we are required to use generics, it is good to prefer and use the list component of the Java Collections

 framework instead of using arrays.